 If you are exhausted from all the walking, stay in and have a pizza from Pizza My Heart deliver to your hotel room, or if you still have energy, have dinner at the local craft brewery and restaurant, Alvarado Street Brewery & Grill’s outdoor patio.

-In the morning, head over to 3 Mundos Sandwich Shop for an inexpensive, tasty breakfast burrito, or you can order their famous Argentine Trip Tip sandwich for lunch before getting back on the road.
+In the morning, head over to the 3 Mundos Sandwich Shop for an inexpensive, tasty breakfast burrito, or you can order their famous Argentine Trip Tip sandwich for lunch before getting back on the road.
 Another breakfast or lunch option is Poppy Hall in Pacific Grove, offering classic comfort food.

 Monterey to San Francisco: